NEVSTOP-LAB/Communicable-State-Machine/src/help/NEVSTOP/JKISM++/VI Description.md

+## JKI State Machine ++ No-Event Structure.vi

+Template for building JKISM++ Module without User Interface.
+## JKI State Machine ++ With Event Structure.vi

+Template for building JKISM++ Module with User Interface.
+Event Structure is included in template for processing user operations.
+## JKI State Machine ++ With Event Structure - Tiny.vi

+Template for building JKISM++ Module with User Interface.
+Event Structure is included in template for processing user operations.
+Block Diagram is smaller.

 ## Add State(s) to Queue By BOOL++.vi

+Add the state(s) to String Queue according to the boolean input.

 ## Build State String with Arguments++.vi

 Builds a state string that contains arguments for the JKI State Machine.
 <B>For Example:</B> If State = A and Arguments = B then State with Arguments = A >> B